Posted on 18 Jun, 2019 by Russell Poppe

-Although the IPC standards give pretty clear guidelines, the cleanliness (or otherwise) of a PCB assembly is too often a subjective and even contentious subject within the electronics manufacturing industry.
+Although the IPC suggests clear guidelines, agreeing on the cleanliness (or otherwise) of a PCB assembly can often be a subjective, and even contentious, subject within the electronics manufacturing industry.

-So when you’ve chosen to outsource your assemblies, how do you decide what to specify?
+So if you’ve chosen to outsource your assemblies, how do you decide what to specify to your EMS partner?

 It is possible, to an extent, to measure cleanliness.
-For example, if an assembly is cleaned, you can measure the residues in the cleaning process cycles until the point that the desired maximum has been achieved.
-However, for many - perhaps most - applications, it’s more about the cosmetic finish or other process considerations.
+For example, once an assembly has been cleaned, you can measure the residues in the cleaning process cycles to ensure the desired maximum has been achieved.
+However, for many - perhaps most - electronics applications, it’s often more about the cosmetic finish or other process considerations.

 As you might imagine, when we start to talk about solders, fluxes and cleaning agents there is quite a bit of chemistry going on.
-But let's neatly avoid all that and have a look at the practical issues surrounding whether an assembly should be cleaned or not.
-So, why clean?
+But for now, let's focus on the practical issues surrounding whether an assembly should be cleaned or not.

 If the product is to be tested using test probes, for example in-circuit test or flying probe, then flux can cause unreliability if the probes can’t access their test points on the PCB.
 This is usually fine if a pin-testable flux is used, but any excesses may need to be cleaned off.